-(D) Governor Dayton out of Minnesota is seeking budget mediation with the GOP controlled legislature.
+(D) Governor Dayton out of Minnesota is seeking budget mediation with the GOP-controlled legislature.
 It does not shock me that republicans refuse to mediate.
 Whatever the merit of their positions, their game plan for some time now has been to refuse compromise at any level.
 They are classic “high conflict.”
 They thrive in it and have got the media reveling in it which in turn has the public immersed.

-When I think of republican politics these days I think high conflict and bully tactics with an underlying message that includes: we have a mandate from the people to pass our complete agenda with no compromise and how dare anyone think we must compromise on ANYTHING because if we do, the entire economy will blow up in our faces.
+When I think of republican politics these days I think of high conflict and bully tactics with an underlying message that includes: we have a mandate from the people to pass our complete agenda with no compromise and how dare anyone think we must compromise on ANYTHING because if we do, the entire economy will blow up in our faces.
 How in the world do these tactics have any place in our political process?
 They do though because it makes for good television.
 They do because they divide people and bring out the nasty in people.
 They do because they create a mob mentality that has appeal to many people – gives them security, makes them feel involved, makes them feel important.

-Does mediation have a chance in this situation.
+Does mediation have a chance in this situation?
 I don’t think so.
 Unfortunately, with bullies we need imposed solutions; with bullies who have the media behind them, we need an uprising.